opendistro/for-elasticsearch-docs/docs/alerting/security.md

 ## How monitors access data

 Monitors run with the permissions of the user who created or last modified them.
 For example, consider the user `jdoe`, who works at a chain of retail stores. `jdoe` has two roles.
-Together, these two roles allow read access to three indices: `store1-returns`, `store2-returns`, `store3-returns`.
+Together, these two roles allow read access to three indices: `store1-returns`, `store2-returns`, and `store3-returns`.

-`jdoe` creates a monitor that sends an email to management whenever the number of returns across across all three indices exceeds 40 per hour.
+`jdoe` creates a monitor that sends an email to management whenever the number of returns across all three indices exceeds 40 per hour.

 Later, the user `psantos` wants to edit the monitor to run every two hours, but `psantos` only has access to `store1-returns`.
 To make the change, `psantos` has two options: